inpsyde/reusable-workflows/docs/build-and-push-assets.md

 ## Recommendations for consuming packages

-- The consuming packages compiled assets' target folder(s) must be **git-ignored and marked as `linguist-generated` in `.gitattributes`.
+- The consuming packages compiled assets' target folder(s) must be **git-ignored** and marked as `linguist-generated` in `.gitattributes`.
-- The calling workflows should use [concurrency settings](https://docs.github.com/en/actions/using-jobs/using-concurrency) to avoid conflicts when a push happens before the current workflow is not completed.
+- The calling workflows should use ["concurrency" settings](https://docs.github.com/en/actions/using-jobs/using-concurrency) to avoid conflicts when a push happens before the current workflow is not completed.
-- It is suggested for calling workflows to use https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-including-paths) to avoid running the workflow if no asset sources are changed.
+- It is suggested for calling workflows to use ["paths" settings](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-including-paths) to avoid running the workflow if no asset sources are changed.